-HISTORY AND ORGANIZATION For the Fiscal Year Ended June 30, 2019
+For the year ended June 30, 2020

 The Coast Community College District encompasses approximately 105 square miles located in Orange County.
 The District currently operates Coastline College, Golden West College, Orange Coast College, and the District site.
 The District serves a large population in Orange County, which covers the communities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Midway City, Newport Beach, Santa Ana, Seal Beach/Surfside, Stanton, Sunset Beach and Westminster.
 The Chancellor is the chief administrative officer and is assisted by vice chancellors, deans, directors, division chairpersons, and members of the faculty in bringing educational excellence to the community.
 The Board of Trustees has five members elected at large to overlapping four-year terms.